xmtp/xmtp-dot-org/docs/tutorials/custom-ct.md

 ---
-sidebar_label: Custom Content-Type
+sidebar_label: Custom content type
 sidebar_position: 10
+toc_max_heading_level: 4
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# Basic: Building a Custom Content Types
+# Build custom content types

-In this tutorials we are going to learn how to build a custom content type for the XMTP framework.
+In these tutorials, we are going to learn how to build custom content types for the XMTP framework.

 We will start with a basic example of a custom content type that multiplies two numbers and then we will move on to a more advanced example of a custom content type that sends transaction hashes on the polygon blockchain.
 The advanced example will also show how to use the custom content type to render the transaction hash.

-# Basic: Multiplying Numbers
+## Basic: Multiply numbers

 This tutorial will walk you through the process of building a custom content type dedicated to multiplying numbers.
-For demonstration purposes, we'll create a MultiplyCodec custom content type.
+For demonstration purposes, we'll create a `MultiplyCodec` custom content type.

-## Step 1: Creating the MultiplyCodec Content Type
+### Step 1: Create the MultiplyCodec content type

-Let's start by creating a new file xmtp-content-type-multiply-number.tsx.
-This file will host the MultiplyCodec class which is responsible for encoding and decoding our custom content type.
+Let's start by creating a new file `xmtp-content-type-multiply-number.tsx`.
+This file will host the `MultiplyCodec` class which is responsible for encoding and decoding our custom content type.

 <Tabs groupId="sdk-langs">
 <TabItem value="js" label="JavaScript"  attributes={{className: "js_tab"}}>